georgeoctavian18/TextEditor/README.md

 # About the Text Editor

-The project consists in a Text Editor (something like Notepad) which has an unique design and lots of features:
+The project consists in a Text Editor which has an unique design and similar features to Notepad/Vim:

 -> all kinds of string manipulation